gregwhitaker/proteus-s3upload-example/README.md

 ## Running the Example
 Follow the steps below to run the example.

+1. Ensure that you have a running Netifi Proteus Broker.

-1. Run the following command to start the upload service:
+2. Run the following command to start the upload service:

         ./gradlew :service:run

-2. Run the following command to upload the `cat.jpeg` image to Amazon S3:
+3. Run the following command to upload the `cat.jpeg` image to Amazon S3:

 ## Bugs and Feedback
 For bugs, questions, and discussions please use the [Github Issues](https://github.com/gregwhitaker/proteus-s3upload-example/issues).